 Kuan Yin represents the power of gentleness.
-When we are gentle with ourselves and others we bring a sweetness to our lives.
+When we are gentle with ourselves and others we bring sweetness to our lives.

 She also demonstrates fierce individualism, grace, and intention to nourish the whole world with love.

-Kuan Yin is also the goddess of moon and although you can invoke her blessings during any phase of the lunar cycle but full moon, in particular, is a great time to work with Kuan Yin.
+Kuan Yin is also the goddess of the moon and although you can invoke her blessings during any phase of the lunar cycle full moon, in particular, is a great time to work with Kuan Yin.
 Her blessings impart a sense of wellness.